zsn2021/HC2RL/README.md

 ## Overview

-This repository page provides supplementary CARLA video demonstrations for the proposed **HC2RL** policy.
-The videos present representative executions of different navigation tasks at unsignalized intersections, illustrating the policy behavior under diverse navigation commands and traffic interactions.
+This repository page provides supplementary CARLA video demonstrations of **HC2RL (full)** and its comparison variant **HC2RL w/o SF** in unsignalized-intersection navigation tasks.
+The videos present representative executions under different navigation commands and traffic interactions.

+The purpose of this comparison is to qualitatively illustrate the role of the HOCBF-based safety filter in shaping the final navigation behavior.
+All policies are trained with **five random seeds**, namely **[0, 1, 2, 3, 4]**.
+To keep this page concise, only the evaluation videos of the policy trained with **random seed 0** are presented here.
+The complete quantitative evaluation results are reported in **Table II** and **Fig. 7** of the paper.

+where **HC2RL (full)** denotes the complete method, while **HC2RL w/o SF** denotes the corresponding variant without the HOCBF-based safety filter during execution.

 ---